jagoe/notion-rpg-day-tracker/MANUAL.md

 Our roadmap is pretty unorganized, but here are some issues we want to address in the near future:

-* Data encryption: Currently, data is being stored unencrypted.
-While the stored data should not be sensitive in any way, this is still a no-go.
 * Recurring events: Some events may regularly, such as monthly costs.
 * Data import/export: This will make it possible to copy/move workspaces without losing data and is the foundation for offline storage.
 * Offline storage: We understand that some users prefer not to store data online and we work on accommodating those users.